Choose Language

 In essence, cybersecurity attack & defence strategies of the red & blue team are complimentary.
 The red team breaks things to find the cracks, while the blue team patches them up.

-Why Are Red and Blue Teams Important for an Organization?
+Why Red vs Blue Team Method is Important for Organizations?

 • Proactive Security: They help identify vulnerabilities before malicious actors do.